lingoport-public/LocWorld44/README.md

 # LocWorld44
-We created this repository as an illustration of resource files are created, either in a standard way or in a suboptimal way.
+We created this repository as an illustration of resource files, either in standard or in suboptimal forms, based on a number of applications we've been exposed to.
 The way resource files are created affect both  software development and localization processes.
-This presentation will be part of LocWorld44.
+This repository will be part of LocWorld44 and can be used to illustrate some common issues with resource files.

 ## resource files
 Resource files are part of an application code.
 They contain user facing strings, from UI labels and menus to email and report strings.
 Resource files are written by developers in a language, say US English, and sent for translation in target locales, such as French, Spanish, Japanese, Chinese, or Korean.